holgerd77/farmsubsidy-dds-scraper/docs/scraper.rst

-name              Yes            Yes            Name of recipient scraped from the site, use both for en and non-en names name_en           No             No             Use ONLY if name should be translated via Yandex API, add static placeholder processor country           No             Yes            Always add, with static processor inserting the two-letter country code zip_code          Yes            Yes            ZIP code of recipient town              Yes            Yes            Town of recipient region            Yes            No             Region of recipient year              No             Yes            The year of the scraped data, add static placeholder processor
+name              Yes            Yes            Name of recipient scraped from the site, use both for en and non-en names name_en           No             No             Use ONLY if name should be translated via Yandex API, add static placeholder processor country           No             Yes            Always add, with static processor inserting the two-letter country code zip_code          Yes            No             ZIP code of recipient town              Yes            Yes            Town of recipient region            Yes            No             Region of recipient year              No             Yes            The year of the scraped data, add static placeholder processor